bamlab/generator-rn-toolbox/generators/fastlane-env/README.md

 ## Troubleshooting

-If 'Cloning GitHub repo' takes too long : the reason might be that you have never initiated connection with GitHub and it is not yet trusted.
-Enter git clone git@github.com:bamlab/certificates.git and type 'yes' when you are asked if you trust Github.com
+If 'Cloning GitHub repo' takes too long: the reason might be that you have never initiated connection with GitHub and it is not yet trusted.
+Enter `git clone git@github.com:bamlab/certificates.git` and type 'yes' when you are asked if you trust Github.com